Access Based Enumeration: How to Enable ABE for Windows Server

 Does ABE Affect Performance?

-Access-based enumeration affects how and whether information on shares is displayed.
-For instance, to determine which objects need to be hidden from Ms. McNosy as she clicks her way through shared resources, Windows has to check allpermissions for all files and folders contained within these folders and then evaluate them.
+Access Based enumeration affects how and whether information on file shares is displayed.
+For instance, to determine which objects need to be hidden from an employee as they click their way through shared resources, Windows has to check all permissions for all files and folders contained within these folders.

 Back in 2003, when ABE was first introduced, this process required considerable amounts of CPU power, which in turn led to a loss in performance and thus to an increase in costs.
 Learn more about this technical phenomenon here.